trajano/docker-volume-plugins/README.md

 Along with a generic [CentOS Mounted Volume Plugin](https://github.com/trajano/docker-volume-plugins/tree/master/centos-mounted-volume-plugin) that allows for arbitrary packages to be installed and used by mount.

+There are two key labels

+* `dev` this is an unstable version primarily used for development testing, do not use it on production.
+* `latest` this is the latest version that was built which should be ready for use in production systems.

 **There is no robust error handling.
 So garbage in -> garbage out**